 People with teeth grinding habits will frequently notice a real difference in the shape of their teeth.
 Porcelain veneers can correct the shape of the tooth, creating a more youthful and desirable appearance.
 Sometimes teeth are simply too small, and they could have always been that way.

-Carefully crafted porcelain veneers can lengthen teeth, but it all depends on the reason why your teeth are smaller than desirable.
+Carefully crafted dental porcelain veneers can lengthen teeth, but it all depends on the reason why your teeth are smaller than desirable.
 If you do have tooth grinding habits, these will need to be corrected before your porcelain veneers are placed.
 Otherwise, you will most likely break them in your sleep.

-Also, if your teeth have change shape because of decay or trauma, it may be preferable to cover up the affected tooth entirely with a porcelain crown that will help to protect the tooth and reduce the risk of future problems.
+Also, if your teeth have changed shape because of decay or trauma, it may be preferable to cover up the affected tooth entirely with a porcelain crown that will help to protect the tooth and reduce the risk of future problems.